mustafakamil77/Silverbulle-RTL/README.md

 # Fix RTL Silverbulle (Firefox Extension)

-A Firefox extension that automatically fixes Silverbulle RTL (Right-To-Left) rendering issues for Arabic text in editors such as SilverBullet, CodeMirror, Markdown viewers, and general web content.
+A Firefox extension that automatically fixes Silverbulle RTL (Right-To-Left) rendering issues for Arabic text in editors such as SilverBullet.

 The extension allows you to: